Pre-Calabi-Yau algebras and topological quantum field theories: Meromorphic Strebel differentials and the open-closed moduli space

-for a line bundle $\cL$ over $\cM$, with a shift of $-\chi(\Sigma_\mathsc{OC}) + |V_\mathrm{open-out}|$.
+for a rank one sheaf $\cL$ on $\cM$, given by a line bundle shifted in degree by $-\chi(\Sigma_\mathsc{OC}) + |V_\mathrm{open-out}|$.
 This agrees with the description given by Costello in \cite{costello2007topological}; the action of the open-closed \textsc{prop} in degree $d$ should be twisted by $\cL = \det$ which is a certain determinant line bundle on the open-closed moduli space.
 The argument in \cref{sec:isoEvenOdd} can thus be seen as a combinatorial proof that, in the case where there are no free boundary circles, the determinant line bundle is trivial up to shift, a claim which already appears in \emph{op.cit.}